Deewakar2412/Netflix-Data-Cleaning-Task-1/README.md

-Task 1: Data Cleaning and Preprocessing
+🧹 Task 1: Netflix Dataset - Data Cleaning & Preprocessing
-Project Objective
+🎯 Project Objective
-The primary objective of this task was to clean and prepare a raw dataset (Netflix Movies and TV Shows) which contained common issues such as null values, potential duplicates, and inconsistent data formats.
-The goal was to transform this raw data into a clean, structured, and reliable dataset suitable for analysis and visualization.
+The primary objective of this task was to clean and prepare the raw Netflix Movies and TV Shows dataset.
+The goal was to resolve common data issues like null values, potential duplicates, and inconsistent formats, ultimately transforming it into a structured and reliable dataset ready for analysis.

-Tools Used: Python with the Pandas and NumPy libraries.
+🛠️ Tools & Libraries Used
+Language: Python

+Libraries: pandas, numpy

+Environment: Google Colab

-Detailed Summary of Changes
+✨ Detailed Summary of Changes
-The following is a detailed, step-by-step summary of the actions performed to clean the dataset.
+Here is a step-by-step summary of the actions performed to clean the dataset.

-1.
-Handling Missing Values
+1. Handling Missing Values

-A crucial step in data preprocessing is addressing missing data, as it can lead to errors or biased analysis.
-Different strategies were applied based on the nature of each column.
+A crucial step to prevent errors or biased analysis.
+Different strategies were used for different columns.

-Categorical Data (director, cast, country):
+director, cast, country:

-What: Null values in these columns were replaced with the string 'Unknown'.
+What: Null values were replaced with the string 'Unknown'.

-Why: These columns contain important contextual information.
-Deleting the rows would result in significant data loss.
-By filling the nulls with 'Unknown', we preserve the records while explicitly acknowledging that the information was not available.
+Why: This preserves valuable records that would otherwise be deleted, while clearly marking that the information was not available.

-Date Data (date_added):
+date_added:

-What: The few missing values in this column were filled using a forward-fill (ffill) followed by a backward-fill (bfill).
+What: Missing values were filled using forward-fill (ffill) followed by backward-fill (bfill).

-Why: For chronological data, it's a reasonable assumption that a missing entry date is close to the entries before or after it.
-This method ensures the column is complete without introducing arbitrary dates.
+Why: This is a logical approach for chronological data, assuming a missing date is likely close to the entries immediately before or after it.

-Numerical/Categorical Data (rating, duration):
+rating, duration:

-What: Missing values were filled with the mode (the most frequently occurring value) of their respective columns.
-For duration, the mode was calculated separately for 'Movies' and 'TV Shows' to ensure logical imputation.
+What: Missing values were filled with the mode (the most frequent value).
+For duration, this was done separately for 'Movie' and 'TV Show' types.

-Why: Imputing with the mode is a standard technique when the number of missing values is small.
-It fills the gaps while having a minimal impact on the column's statistical distribution.
+Why: Using the mode is a safe way to fill a small number of gaps without significantly affecting the column's overall distribution.

-2.
-Removing Duplicate Rows
+2. Removing Duplicate Rows

-What: The entire dataset was checked for duplicate rows, and any found were removed using the .drop_duplicates() method.
+What: The dataset was scanned for duplicate entries using .drop_duplicates().

-Why: Duplicate records can skew analytical results, leading to inflated counts and incorrect conclusions.
-Ensuring every row is unique is fundamental for data integrity.
-(Note: No duplicates were found in this dataset, but this check remains a critical best practice).

-3.
+Why: This is a fundamental step for data integrity.
+Duplicate records can skew results and lead to inaccurate conclusions.

-Standardizing Text Values
+3. Standardizing Text Values

-Inconsistent text formatting can cause a single category to be treated as multiple different ones.

-What: The country column was converted to lowercase, and the rating column was converted to uppercase.
+What: The country column was converted to lowercase, and the rating column to uppercase.
 Leading/trailing whitespaces were also removed.

-Why: This ensures that values like "India", "india", and " india " are all treated as a single entity, allowing for accurate grouping and analysis.
+Why: This ensures consistency, preventing values like "India" and "india" from being treated as separate categories during analysis.

-4.
-Converting Data Formats
+4. Converting Data Formats

-The data type of a column dictates what operations can be performed on it.

-What: The date_added column was converted from a generic 'object' (string) type to a datetime type.
+What: The date_added column's data type was converted from an object (string) to a proper datetime format.

-Why: A proper datetime format is essential for any time-based analysis, such as plotting trends over time, sorting by date, or calculating time differences.
-These operations are not possible when dates are stored as plain text.
+Why: A datetime format is essential for any time-based analysis, such as plotting trends over time or sorting by date, which is impossible with plain text.

-5.
-Renaming Column Headers
+5. Renaming Column Headers

-What: Columns were renamed to be more intuitive and uniform.
-Specifically,

-listed_in was renamed to category and release_year to release_yr.
+What: Columns were renamed for better clarity: listed_in was changed to category, and release_year became release_yr.

-Why: Clean, descriptive column names improve the readability of the dataset, making the code and subsequent analyses easier to understand for anyone working with the data.
+Why: Clean and intuitive column names make the dataset easier to read, understand, and work with.

+After completing these steps, the final, cleaned dataset was saved to a new file, netflix_cleaned.csv.

+📬 Contact Information
+Name: [Your Name]

+LinkedIn: linkedin.com/in/your-profile-url

+Email: youremail@example.com